GE CM20EMP: Engines, specifications, and electronic devices

-These locomotives use a new version of the GE 7FDL-8 engine that meets the same emission standards as the GE Dash 9 Series locomotives.
+The locomotives uses a newer version of the GE 7FDL-8 engine that meets the same emission standards as the GE Dash 9 Series locomotives.
 The power output of CM20EMPs is 2,250 horsepower, equal to that of EMD G26, and 100 hp more than the 2,150 hp CC203s/GE U20C.
 Meanwhile, the tractive effort of these locomotives is as much as 248 kN (starting) and 207 kN (continuous).
 These locomotives are equipped with GE BrightStar™ computer systems, integrated with the GE Integrated Function Display™.
-The CC206s have different horns from the previous GE locos in Indonesia.
-While its predecessors use Wabco AA2 with factory note tuned to D,G (play perfect 4th mid C), the CC206 locomotives use Nathan 3rd gen P2 (Bell No.1&4) with factory note tuned to D,A (play perfect 5th mid C), (Unlike the other P2 using Bell No.1&2 play minor 3rd).
+The CC206s has a different horns from the previous GE locos in Indonesia.
+While its predecessors use Wabco AA2 with factory note tuned to D, G (play perfect 4th mid C), the CC206 locomotives use Nathan 3rd gen P2 (Bell No. 1&4) with factory note tuned to D, A (play perfect 5th mid C), (Unlike the other P2 using Bell No. 1&2 play minor 3rd).

-One unit of CC206 locomotive could haul up to 16 passenger cars or 30 freight cars.
+One CC206 locomotive can haul up to 16 passenger cars or 30 freight cars.